pingcap/docs/ticdc/troubleshoot-ticdc.md

 ---
 title: Troubleshoot TiCDC
-summary: Learn how to troubleshoot issues you might encounter when you use TiCDC.
+summary: Learn how to troubleshoot issues you might encounter when you use TiCDC.Empty
-aliases: ['/docs/dev/ticdc/troubleshoot-ticdc/']
 ---

 # Troubleshoot TiCDC